-- Material/Corrosion Test - Radiology /Radiographic - Analysis/Radioactivity - Assays - 5.3 Permit Application - 5.3.1 Owners and operators of analytical laboratories shall be required to seek approval from the Director, Petroleum Resources to engage in analytical, investigatory/ confirmatory and consultancy services in the petroleum industry in Nigeria. - 5.3.2 All prospective applicants and approved laboratories shall be subject to annual evaluation and routine audit by the Department of Petroleum Resources personnel. - 5.3.3 Only established operators with adequate facilities/personnel that meet the requirements stated herein shall be considered for annual accreditation.
-Affiliate member organizations shall be required to own self facilities for analytical services. - 5.3.4 Applicants shall be required to seek approval separately for each group of specialization described in 5.2.1.
-Prescribed fees for application shall be paid. - 5.3.5 Only laboratory facilities approved by the Director, Petroleum Resources shall be used to conduct analytical services. - 5.4^a Laboratory Assessment Checklist - 5.4.1 General laboratory Requirements - (i) The laboratory shall be legally identifiable, - (ii) The lab shall have managerial staff with the authority and resources needed to discharge their duties.
+- 5.3.1 Owners and operators of analytical laboratories shall be required to seek approval from the Director, Petroleum Resources to engage in analytical, investigatory/confirmatory and consultancy services in the petroleum industry in Nigeria. - 5.3.2 All prospective applicants and approved laboratories shall be subject to annual evaluation and routine audit by Department of Petroleum Resources personnel. - 5.3.3 Only established operators with adequate facilities/personnel that meet the requirements stated herein shall be considered for annual accreditation.
+Affiliate member organizations shall be required to own self facilities for analytical services. - 5.3.4 Applicants shall be required to seek approval separately for each group of specilization described in 5.2.1.
+Prescribed fees for application shall be paid. - 5.3.5 Only laboratory facilities approved by the Director, Petroleum Resources shall be used to conduct analytical services.